 We will always do our best to help you.
 If you cannot make your payments, contact your store to let them know you won’t be able to.
 From here, we can discuss your circumstances and agree on a suitable course of action to get your account back on track.

 If for any reason you do not feel happy with the support and guidance you receive from our friendly team, please get in touch with our customer relations team here.

 If you are struggling to manage existing repayments or find yourself heading towards financial difficulty, we want to help you find your way out.

 BrightHouse have put together a guide for our customers to help anyone in debt navigate their way back into the clear.
-See the full guide for more information on where to seek advice if you're in debt here.
+See the full guide for more information on where to seek free and independent advice.
 Organisations such as The Money Advice Service, Citizens Advice Bureau, Step Change and National Debtline provide free, independent advice on how to manage debt.